lightning-auriga/process.phenotypes/docs/source/derived_vars.md

-# Derived variables
+# Derived Variables

-Users can define variables that are derived from existing questionnaire responses in the dataset-specific config file, under a `derived` yaml block.
+Users can define variables that are derived from existing questionnaire responses in the dataset-specific config file, under a `derived` YAML block.
 See the following example, and the explanation below:

 ```yaml
 variables: